AmplitudeAudio/doc-sdk/docs/deep-dive/concepts.md

 object.
 An audio file can be read only if the Engine has a registered codec supporting it.

 According to the [sound object definition](../project/sound-object.md), audio files can be streamed or preloaded in memory at runtime.
-Each codec implementation must always read audio samples as **32-bit floating integer** (`AmReal32`), since it is the default sample format used in the Engine.
+Each codec implementation must always read audio samples as **32-bit floating-point** (`AmReal32`), since it is the default sample format used in the Engine.

 At the moment, Amplitude comes shipped with the following codecs:

 - [WAV](https://en.wikipedia.org/wiki/WAV), a lossless audio codec.
 - [MP3](https://en.wikipedia.org/wiki/MP3), a lossy audio codec.
-- AMS (Amplitude Audio Sample), a WAV-like codec built for Amplitude.
+- AMS (Amplitude Media Stream), a WAV-like codec built for Amplitude.
 It uses a high-quality [ADPCM](https://en.wikipedia.org/wiki/Adaptive_differential_pulse-code_modulation) compression.

 Additional codecs are available via plugins:

 - [FLAC](https://xiph.org/flac/) via the [flac plugin](https://github.com/AmplitudeAudio/plugin-flac), a lossless audio codec.
 - [OGG](https://www.xiph.org/ogg/) via the [vorbis plugin](https://github.com/AmplitudeAudio/plugin-vorbis), a lossy audio codec.

-!!! warning
-    The AMS codec is Amplitude's custom ADPCM compression format.
-It is stable and production-ready.

 You can implement your own codec and register it to the Engine by following [this tutorial](../tutorials/custom-codec.md).